farnez9/purchase-orders-app/README.md

 # Usage

-Move between the `Purchase` and `Orders` pages by clicking the butto on the top left of the page in order to open the sidebar and change page
+Move between the `Purchase` and `Orders` pages by clicking the button at the top left in order to open the sidebar and change page

 ## Purchase